-Yume Nikki Fangames
+Yume Nikki Fangames!

 If Yume 2kki is Lighter and Softer in general, .flow is Darker and Edgier in general.
 There is very little lightheartedness here.
 Most of the game is dark, oppressively dark.
 There is a heavy industrial theme, large swaths of the game are clanging, smoky, rusting messes.
 When organic elements show up, it's to add to the horror.
 Examples include a back-alley hospital that seems normal, but turns utterly terrifying when you go into the back rooms and find meat hooks and dead patients, and then even more horrifying when you go beyond that into a room full of dead and dying children (appearing to be infected by some kind of virus).

 I did not play Yume Nisshi for long, and have little to say about it other than it struck me as extremely generic and I did not enjoy it.

-The Looking GlassThe Looking Glass is the most unfinished game on this list, the version I played had only three effects that I could find, and many of the worlds are dead ends.
+The Looking Glass is the most unfinished game on this list, the version I played had only three effects that I could find, and many of the worlds are dead ends.
 That said, it's a charming game with potential.
 Also of note, the bed here does nothing, you enter the dream world (?) by stepping into a magic mirror.
 Yes really.